saifullah-10/reservation-client/README.md

 - Install Axios (Follow axios documentation).
 - Install Tanstack query (Follow Tanstack query documentation).
 - Install Tailwind CSS (Follow Tailwind CSS documentation).
-- Change the URL from Reservation.jsx file to your local server URL.(If you don't setup server in your local system, no need to follow this step)
+- Change the URL from Reservation.jsx file to your local server URL.
+(If you don't set up server in your local system, no need to follow this step)

 Now, let's set up server-side code in your local environment.